MobilityData/gbfs/gbfs.md

 File Name | REQUIRED | Defines
 ---|---|---
-gbfs.json | Yes <br/>*(as of v2.0)* | Auto-discovery file that links to the other files published for the system.
+gbfs.json | REQUIRED <br/>*(as of v2.0)* | Auto-discovery file that links to the other files published for the system.
 To avoid circular references this file MUST NOT contain links to `manifest.json`. manifest.json *(added in v3.0)* | Conditionally REQUIRED | Required of any GBFS dataset provider that publishes more than one GBFS dataset.
 For example, if you publish one set of files for Berlin and a different set for Paris, this file is REQUIRED.
-A discovery file containing a comprehensive list of `gbfs.json` URLs for all GBFS datasets published by the provider. gbfs_versions.json | OPTIONAL | Lists all feed endpoints published according to versions of the GBFS documentation. system_information.json | Yes | Details including system operator, system location, year implemented, URL, contact info, time zone. vehicle_types.json <br/>*(added in v2.1)* | Conditionally REQUIRED | Describes the types of vehicles that System operator has available for rent.
+A discovery file containing a comprehensive list of `gbfs.json` URLs for all GBFS datasets published by the provider. gbfs_versions.json | OPTIONAL | Lists all feed endpoints published according to versions of the GBFS documentation. system_information.json | REQUIRED | Details including system operator, system location, year implemented, URL, contact info, time zone. vehicle_types.json <br/>*(added in v2.1)* | Conditionally REQUIRED | Describes the types of vehicles that System operator has available for rent.
 REQUIRED of systems that include information about vehicle types in the `vehicle_status` file.
 If this file is not included, then all vehicles in the feed are assumed to be non-motorized bicycles. station_information.json | Conditionally REQUIRED | List of all stations, their capacities and locations.
 REQUIRED of systems utilizing docks. station_status.json | Conditionally REQUIRED | Number of available vehicles and docks at each station and station availability.
 REQUIRED of systems utilizing docks.